arundodamani27/WinterHackathon-DevX/README.md

 It solves the problem of last-minute confusion when students travel to new cities for exams.
 This platform is built for competitive exam candidates and students attending exams in unfamiliar cities.

-This platform is for:

-Competitive exam aspirants (SSC, UPSC, Banking, etc.)
-Anyone attending exams outside their hometown

 ## Features
 - Exam Centre Locator – Search exam city and centre to view location on map